 Keep it varied

-As your confidence builds, explore more that your club has to offer.
-This could be anything from trying out some tennis or badminton, to swimming, or attending a range of different group exercise classes.
+As your confidence builds, explore what else your club has to offer.
+Depending on where you’ve joined, this could be anything from trying out some tennis or badminton, to swimming, or attending a range of different group exercise classes.
 You’ll be surprised at how different kinds of exercise will work a whole different range of muscles in your body.

 Most of all, enjoy yourself.
-Exercising is meant to be fun – so go with a friend, try something new and have fun.
+Exercising is meant to be fun – try something new and have fun.
 Good luck!